 NASSAU BOCES – Established in 1967, the Board of Cooperative Educational Services of Nassau County (Nassau BOCES) is the largest BOCES in New York State.
 Serving 56 school districts in Nassau County, our mission has always been to enhance public education and the opportunities available to students of all ages and abilities by providing access to innovative and cost-effective services.

 THE CHILD STUDY CENTER at NYU LANGONE MEDICAL CENTER – offers a wide range of mental health services for children, adolescents, young adults, and families.
 Whether your child has been diagnosed with a psychiatric illness, a learning disorder, or you are concerned about how he or she is functioning at home, in school, or with friends, they can help.
 Also available there, the PEERS® program – An evidence-based social skills intervention for motivated preteens and teenagers, with strong clinical evidence of long-term effectiveness.
 A 14 week group program starting soon to be held at the Child Study Center, 1981 Marcus Avenue, Suite C-102, Lake Success.
-Click flyer below for details
+Click here for details PEERS FLYER Fall 2017-Revised

 THE CHILDREN’S SANGHA – Workshops introduce individual students and their families to a variety of topics, learning methods and tools that can be instrumental in determining how they learn best and to help direct their own learning process to achieve greater success in accord with our Different Abilities Development Model.
 We strive to help restore meaning to learning and increase student potential and outcomes.